Tiance-Zhang/infsci2470-final/Report.md

 Where there features you couldn’t get working?

 ## Future Work
 What features would you like to add to your application?
-If you had more time what technologies would you like to learn?
+In the future, we want to develop a query system, which could let use If you had more time what technologies would you like to learn?

 ## Conclusion